 The source of this content comes from the Government of Canada Justice Laws website.

-The PIPEDA authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The PIPEDA authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For Additional Support